 Of course, something always gets in the way of this.
 There are bills to pay.
 Other people desire our attention.
 We keep getting pulled back into reality, into the present.
 While some people might find these intrusions frustrating, I think there’s something to be said for occasionally stepping away from the page (or screen, as it may be).

-If you have the time and money, dogs can provide wonderful companions for a wide variety of other adventures.
+If you do have the time and money, dogs can provide wonderful companions for a wide variety of other adventures.
 Consider cross-country road trips, sporting events, and even overnight backpacking.
 If your four-legged partner can keep up, then there’s plenty of “writing life” to live.

 3. Dogs Make Tough Criticism Easier to Take